Thumbprint cookies are one of those classic cookies that seem to make an appearance at any event regardless what the occasion is!

 - Chocolate Cranberry Rugelach

 - Mexican Wedding Cookies

 Thumbprint Cookies RecipePrint

-- 1 cup of butter (2 sticks or 8 ounces), room temperature
+- 1 cup unsalted butter (2 sticks or 8 ounces), room temperature

-1 Beat the butter and sugar on high speed with an electric mixer for about 3 minutes.
+1 Make the cookie dough: Beat the butter and sugar on high speed with an electric mixer for about 3 minutes.

-2 Separate the eggs.
+Separate the eggs.
 Add the yolks and vanilla extract to the butter mixture.
-If using nuts place the egg whites in a shallow dish on the side and whisk them until bubbly and frothy (the egg whites will be used to keep the nuts on the cookies).
+Set aside the egg whites in a separate shallow bowl.

-5 Press down with your thumb to make a small well in the center of the cookie.
+5 Add the jam: Press down on each ball of dough with your thumb to make a small well in the center of the cookie.
 Do not press too hard or the cookie will fall apart.
 Fill with 1/2 teaspoon of jam.

-6 Bake for 12-15 minutes or until slightly firm.
+6 Bake and cool: Bake for 12 to 15 minutes or until slightly firm.
 Allow to cool for a few minutes on the cookie sheet to firm up before moving them to a wire rack to finish cooling.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to Thumbprint Cookies on Simply Recipes.
 Thank you!Print